-According to the NHS, children will get colds far more frequently than we do as adults, and symptoms include a blocked or runny nose, sneezing or a high temperature.
+According to the NHS, children will get colds far more frequently than adults, and symptoms include a blocked or runny nose, sneezing or a high temperature.

-At the moment, it might be tricky to find Calpol or other remedies in the shops, but there are things you can do at home for natural remedies for nasal congestion.
+While Calpol or other appropriate remedies for babies can be bought from your local chemist, there are things you can do at home for natural remedies for nasal congestion.

 How can I help my baby sleep better at night when they have a blocked nose?

 As you know, when you've got a cold, things can seem much worse when lying down, and this is the same for your baby.

 It's not as simple as telling them to blow their nose, and as we know, the safest position for babies is to sleep flat on their back to avoid SIDS, so all we can do as parents is help keep their nose clear until they feel better.